MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 1. Select **Done**.

-## Automatic assignment using user attributes

-You can create and assign a dynamic group of users to the profile who satisfy specific criteria.
-To learn more about automatic assignment using user attributes, see [Create or update a dynamic group in Microsoft Entra ID](../identity/users/groups-create-rule.md).

-## Notes on user identity
+## Notes on user identity and group assignment

+Review the following notes to better understand the user and group assignment capabilities.

-Profiles are fetched on behalf of the Microsoft Entra user logged into the device​, not the user logged into the client​.
+- Traffic profiles are fetched on behalf of the Microsoft Entra user logged into the device​, not the user logged into the client​.

-If there's no Microsoft Entra user logged in, then the profile is fetched only if assigned to all users.
-For example, if you're logged into the device as a local admin.
+- If there's no Microsoft Entra user logged in, the traffic profile is fetched only if it's assigned to all users.
+For example, if you log into the device as a local admin you're part of the all users.

-Multiple users logging into the same device simultaneously isn't supported.
+- Multiple users logging into the same device simultaneously isn't supported.

-## Notes on group assignment

-Group-based assignment is supported for Security groups and Microsoft 365 groups whose `SecurityEnabled` setting is set to `True`.
+- Group-based assignment is supported for Security groups and Microsoft 365 groups whose `SecurityEnabled` setting is set to `True`.

-Nested group memberships aren't supported.
+- Nested group memberships aren't supported.
 A user must be a direct member of the group assigned to the profile.

 ## Next steps

 - [Learn about Global Secure Access clients](concept-clients.md)